telerik/winforms-docs/controls/richtexteditor/features/spellcheck.md

 To enable or disable the spell checking functionality (present as red wavy underlines below unrecognized words), you can use the __IsSpellCheckingEnabled__ property on __RadRichTextEditor__.
 When the property is *false*, no dictionaries are loaded and no overhead is incurred for spell checking.

->caption Figure 1: Spell checking as you type
+>caption Figure 1: Spell Checking as you type

 ![WinForms RadRichTextEditor Spell checking as you type](images/richtexteditor-features-spellcheck001.png)